 A widely popular social media platform, Twitter, involves a unique approach.
 After Apple released iTunes, a podcasting platform, Odeo, experienced tough times and they were forced to organize hackathons, trying to figure out what to do next.
 During one of their hackathons, they came up with an idea to create an SMS-based platform.
 It was initially known as “twttr”, and was a product for internal use only.
 However, employees were spending several dollars on SMS to post to the platform, in order to test it among users.
 Finally, Twitter was released to the public in 2006, a year later it was a hit.
 Twitter increased its user base and became the second most popular social networking site after Facebook.

 Amazon was started to sell books online, by challenging the Barnes and Nobles’, of the world who were largely stuck in the ‘bricks and mortar’ age.
-Originally designed in 1994 to focus on books at a low price, with an easy web design based on an MVP, that’s all they needed to develop and establish their organization in the retail market.
+Originally designed in 1994 to focus on books at a low price, with an easy web design based on the minimum viable product, that’s all they needed to develop and establish their organization in the retail market.

 Using the old concept of vouchers and discounts, with an idea of sharing and socializing, Groupon has attained new heights.
 Initially, Groupon was launched using WordPress, where regular PDFs were emailed to users that were already subscribed.
 Testing with the help of an MVP proved successful.
 Afterward, Groupon built its voucher system and backend, further driving it to a great achievement.

 Before launching Dropbox, the co-founder and CEO Drew Houston, was aware that there were tons of existing cloud-storage startups.
 Therefore, he decided to create an effective MVP based on the video, explaining how to use the application.
 The video played a crucial role in reaching out to the right audience, as it received a large number of views and comments.
 Dropbox even received 70k email addresses from potential users in a single day, which gave the company a green light to launch the product.